mamedev/mame/docs/source/usingmame/defaultkeys.rst

     drivers.
 If a given driver is not known to work perfectly, you will receive a warning that the save state may not be valid when attempting to save or load.*
-**Left Shift+F7**
-    Create a save state.
-Requires an additional keypress to identify the state, similar to the load option above.
-If an existing save state is present, it will also appear in the selection menu to allow overwriting of that save state.
 **F8**
     Decrease frame skipping on the fly.
 **F9**